What kind of paper is this?

 • Continuous Generalization: Proving that SMLD and DDPM noise perturbations correspond to discretizations of Variance Exploding (VE) SDEs and Variance Preserving (VP) SDEs, respectively.

-• Reverse-Time SDE: Leveraging Anderson’s result that the reverse of a diffusion process is also a diffusion process, governed by the score (gradient of log density).
+• Reverse-Time SDE: Leveraging Anderson’s result (Anderson, 1982: a result on time-reversal of diffusion processes showing that the reverse is also a diffusion, with the forward drift reversed and a correction term involving the score of the marginal density) that the reverse of a diffusion process is also a diffusion process, governed by the score (gradient of log density).

 • Predictor-Corrector (PC) Samplers: A hybrid sampling strategy where a numerical SDE solver (Predictor) estimates the next step, and a score-based MCMC approach (Corrector) corrects the marginal distribution.

-• Probability Flow ODE: Deriving a deterministic ODE that shares the same marginal densities as the SDE, enabling exact likelihood computation and latent space manipulation.
+• Probability Flow ODE: Deriving a deterministic ODE that shares the same marginal densities as the SDE, enabling near-exact likelihood computation (accuracy is limited by both numerical ODE solver discretization and variance of the unbiased Hutchinson trace estimator) and latent space manipulation.

 • Sub-VP SDE: A new SDE class proposed to improve likelihoods by bounding variance tighter than the VP SDE.